HomeHealth articlesoral candidiasisWhat Is Oral Candidiasis?

 Introduction

-What Is The Clinical Presentation of Oral candidiasis?
+What Is the Clinical Presentation of Oral Candidiasis?

-It presents as curd-like, atrophic, speckled, and hyperplastic lesion.
+It presents as a curd-like, atrophic, speckled, and hyperplastic lesion.
 Accordingly, there are several types of candidiasis.
 These are:

-• Pseudomembranous or oral thrush: It usually presents as extensive whitish membrane-like curd on buccal and labial mucosa, palate, tongue, and oropharynx.
+• Pseudomembranous or oral thrush: It usually presents as extensive whitish membrane-like curd on the buccal and labial mucosa, palate, tongue, and oropharynx.
 It is the most common form found in patients.

-• Chronic hyperplastic: It is speckled or homogenous, and is commonly found along buccal mucosa and lateral borders of the tongue.
+• Chronic hyperplastic: It is speckled or homogenous and is commonly found along buccal mucosa and lateral borders of the tongue.
 It is commonly found among smokers.

 • Angular cheilitis: It presents as fissures on the corners of the mouth.